Ryu Hayabusa: Critical response

 Since his 1988 debut, Ryu Hayabusa has been both critically and publicly received as a popular character in general video gaming when it comes Nintendo and Xbox audiences.
+In "30 years ago, Ninja Gaiden predicted the future of video games", Diamond Feit from Retronauts said that Ryu was originally a silent character someteimes and stood out even in the arcade version thanks to his violent fights.
+While Ryu did not make the enemies bleed in the original game, gamers were shocked by a violent torture scene which Ryu is a victim by demons.
+Feit said such violent action was succeeded by the arcade game Tecmo Knights but the writer claimed that original scene left him in shock in retrospect.
+Accoring to Feit, Ninja Gaiden made him aware of the existence of ninjas which he found cool.
+David Grossman from Inverse felt that Ryu's original story in the Famicon Ninja Gaiden was similar to a noir story due to how Ryu finds himself in cutscenes and consistently jumps between stages.

 The character was popular through how he promoted the first games with his image.
 Nintendo Power honored the game in its November 2010 issue.
 The magazine listed its box art, which depicts a ninja with a burning city in the background, as one of its favorite designs in the NES library.
 The magazine's Editor-in-Chief Chris Slate was equally impressed by the game's box art.
-IGN the character had a notable evolution ever since 8-bit generations and he always looked well designed in gameplay and cutscenes.
+IGN said the character had a notable evolution ever since 8-bit generations and he always looked well designed in gameplay and cutscenes.
 The same site especially regarded one of the latter as one of the best cinematic scenes for starting Ryu's journey after the death of his father.
+Complex said that Ryu had one of the best stories about revenge in gaming, but also found the twist of his father being a major moment in gaming especially since he turns out to be Ryu's antagonist.
 Eurogamer said that Ryu Hayabusa became a more notable character thanks to the presentation of the first NES Ninja Gaiden as its cutscenes elaborated more on him like links to a father figure and villains the hero often has to fight.
-However, he still thought the story was the weak point of the games.
+GamesRadar found him as a brutal character despite his heroic portrayal, remaining as one of the "most memorable, influential, and badass" gaming protagonists.